nuthrash/Minax/MinaxWebTranslator/TranslationProjects/Readme.md

 ## GlossaryFileList.txt

 This file stores many relative paths (to this folder) of Glossary sub-folders and files.
-It shall be an UTF-8 pure text file!
+- It shall be an **UTF-8 pure text file**!
+- Each line presents a relative folder name or file name
+- A file name shall has extension, like .tsv, otherwise this name would be considered as a folder name!

 ### Content sample
 ```